 By facilitating the delivery of essential services in a responsible manner, the assets InfraRed manages provide significant environmental and social benefits to more than 25 million people.
 We recognise, however, that by acting responsibly and applying good judgement beyond our contractual obligations, the positive impact of our assets can be multiplied.

 With this in mind, InfraRed has established a dedicated portfolio impact strategy, focused on strengthening relationships with our portfolio company stakeholders.
 The objective is to support the delivery of more targeted social impact initiatives for the communities in which our assets are located.
-During the year, we surveyed 66 clients across healthcare and education sectors, capturing valuable information on the challenges they face in delivering services for end-users.
-This has enabled us to develop bespoke initiatives to help address these challenges which we will continue to implement.
+Over the year InfraRed monitored ESG initiatives implemented at our projects via our annual ESG survey and Creating Better Futures Awards that recognise and promote ESG initiatives each year.
+Leveraging the output of the Client Insight Surveys to understand challenges faced by our clients and local communities, we identified targeted initiatives that can be scaled and replicated across our portfolio.
+More detail can be found in our 2024 sustainability report.